Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Experiment Details

 \section{Experiment Details}

-We represent a protein 3D structure as an attributed graph, with each node and edge attached with scalar and vector features that are geometric-aware.
+We represent a protein 3D structure as an attributed graph, with each node and edge attached with scalar and geometric-aware vector features.
 We implement our DWNN in the equivariant message passing manner, with 3 layer Directed Weight Perceptrons for all tasks.